vitaly-t/pg-promise/README.md

 # Usage

-Once you have created a [Database] object, according to the steps in the [Official Documentation], the object gives your access to methods that can be split into 4 categories, as documented below.
+Once you have created a [Database] object, according to the steps in the [Official Documentation], you get access to the methods documented below.

 ## Methods